cabintech/FXCoreMP/README.md

 ```

 Note the use of **${:unique}** to make the jump target and the corresponding label unique
 so this macro can be used multiple times in the same source (or included) file.
+Since the
+substituted value is across all macros and all invocations, it is OK if two different macros
+use the same generated label names (e.g. another macro could define a label "sub_ok_${:unique}"
+and it would not create any conflict with the macro above).

 ## Macro Invocation (Evaluation)